egordon2/MEA-analysis-package/README.md

 and time-consuming to analyse in a reproducible manner.
 Furthermore, limited resources are available to calculate burst parameters for individual electrodes as opposed to the whole well.
-The MEAanalysis package therefore provides a range of functions which can assist MEA data analysis and exploration, whilst enabling comparison of bursting parameters between different time intervals.
+The MEAanalysis package provides functions which can assist with MEA data analysis and exploration at the single electrode level, through downstream visualisation of electrode burst list files produced by AxIS Navigator 3.6.2 software (Axion BioSystems), whilst enabling comparison of bursting parameters between different time intervals.
 This package has been designed to be compatible with 12- and 24- well MEA plates.

 The package can be installed from gitHub using devtools::install_github(“egordon2/MEA-analysis-package/MEAanalysis”) or